Colorado Clinical Psychologist Salary Outlook

 Which Colorado Cities Are Best for Clinical Psychologists?

-While the state as a whole offers higher-than-average wages for clinical psychologists, Colorado cities vary widely when it comes to median wages, from a high in Grand Junction to a low in Greeley.
+While the state as a whole offers higher-than-average salaries for clinical psychologists, Colorado cities vary widely when it comes to median salaries, from a high in Fort Collins to a low in metro Denver.

 Colorado cities by median annual clinical psychologist wage